A Time of Paradox

 Confessions are heard each Saturday at 4:00 PM, or by appointment.

-Donation in the Big Blue Barrel for March is Dry Cereal
+Donation in the Big Blue Barrel for April is Canned Hash, Stew and Chili

 The stock of food is low at the FISH food pantry.
 Please continue to be generous.

 March 26, 2015

 March 03, 2015

 Our Parishioners on the Honor Roll

 Register for Youth Faith Formation